snackCake/docs/Broadleaf-Concepts/Fulfillment-Groups.md

 ## Shipping and Taxes

 Taxes, special fees, and shipping (fulfillment fees) are calculated for each fulfillment group.
-The reason is that, if in a singe order order you are shipping to multiple states or countries, the shipping and / or taxe calculations might be different for each destination.
+The reason is that, if in a single order order you are shipping to multiple states or countries, the shipping and / or tax calculations might be different for each destination.
 If you are fulfilling digital products, for example, there may be no shipping or taxes required.

 ## Fulfillment Group Item Strategy